FDM Mechanisms

 2. Dual Extruder / Ex-Situ Prepreg Mechanism

 Uses two extruders: one deposits pure polymer filament, the other deposits pre-impregnated (prepreg) reinforcing filament manufactured before printing.
+This approach separates the impregnation step from the printing step, allowing optimization of each process independently.

 Commercial Systems